derMacon/autoscale-test/README.md

 - `docker service logs vossibility_prometheus`

 ### Todos
+- take keyword 'microprofile' out of table of contents or say something about it in the text
 - create processing time benchmark
 - test individual on server
 - test benchmark on server